Industry Research Fellowships frequently asked questions

 Who can apply for an Advance Queensland Research Fellowship?

-The applicant must be a Queensland-based organisation that employs the Fellow.
+The applicant must be a Queensland-based university, government agency or not-for-profit organisation that conducts research.
+The Fellow will be employed by the applicant organisation.

 What is the closing date for applications?

-The closing date for Advance Queensland Research Fellowships applications is 1:00 pm AEST, Monday 6 February 2017.
+The closing date for Advance Queensland Industry Research Fellowships applications is 1:00 pm AEST, Tuesday 21 April 2020.

 How are early and mid-career fellowships distinguished?